 The mean performance of genotypes for yield-attributing traits revealed significant variation for all traits (Fig. 1), indicating ample scope for effective selection and genetic improvement of yield and its component traits under terminal drought stress through breeding programs.
 The analysis of variance (Table 1) indicated the presence of significant genotypic variation among the genotypes for all the traits studied under both stress and non-stress conditions.
 Variability is the foundation of crop improvement, as it provides the essential raw material for selection and breeding.
 The presence of genetic variability within a population enables plant breeders to identify superior genotypes with desirable traits.
 Variability parameters such as genotypic coefficient of variation (GCV), phenotypic coefficient of variation (PCV), heritability, and genetic advance help in quantifying the extent and nature of variation.
 GCV and PCV measure the degree of variability, while heritability indicates the proportion of variation that is heritable.
 Genetic advance reflects the expected improvement through selection.
 Together, these parameters guide efficient breeding strategies for crop improvement.

 High phenotypic and genotypic coefficients of variation were observed for traits such as number of primary branches per plant and seeds per pod under non-stress conditions, while under stress conditions, higher values were recorded for the number of pods per plant, seed yield per plant, and plot yield (Table 2).
 Hence, these traits are largely influenced by genetic factors, making them reliable targets in breeding programs.
 High variability also implies greater chances of identifying superior genotypes with desirable expressions.
 However, the small difference between GCV and PCV indicated that these traits were predominantly governed by genetic factors, with minimal influence from the environment.
 These findings were consistent with the earlier reports of Zeeshan et al. (2012) and Gautam et al. (2021).
 Moderate GCV and PCV were observed for secondary branches per plant, plot yield, plant height, biological yield and 100 seed weight under both conditions.
 Whereas, high PCV and moderate GCV were observed for harvest index.
 It indicated the availability of moderate variability for these characters in genotypes.
 Higher estimates of PCV than that of the corresponding GCV indicates the positive influence of environmental factors in expression of these traits.
 The above findings were in line with the Sanjay et al. (2019), Anusha et al. (2020) and Zeeshan et al. (2013).
 Low PCV and GCV were observed for days to first flowering followed by days to fifty percent flowering and days to maturity, which manifested that, the selection of these traits shows no singularity and it indicated low genetic variation for these traits in genotypes.
-Similar results were confounded by earlier workers like Hassan et al. (2008) and Parameshwarappa et al. (2012)
+Similar results were confounded by earlier workers like Hassan et al. (2008) and Parameshwarappa et al. (2012).

 Heritability is a key parameter in plant breeding as it measures the proportion of total phenotypic variation that is due to genetic factors.
 If observed variation in a trait is largely inherited and less affected by the environment, making selection based on phenotypic performance more reliable.
 High heritability was recorded for hundred seed weight, plant height followed by number of pods per plant, secondary branches per plant, number of primary branches per plant, seeds per pod, days to maturity.
 Hence, breeders can predict the transmission of traits from parents to offspring and assess the effectiveness of selection by involving these genotypes as parents in breeding programs.